 Important!
-According to the motto "Science in the service of society", we would like to invite all Empa PhD Students to think about their contribution to the general well-being of the mankind.
-Take a moment to think how your research is helping the future generations.
+According to the motto "Emerging technologies", we would like to invite all Empa PhD Students to think about their contribution to this field.
+Take a moment to think how your research might impact the future generations.
 Let us know, what is a larger perspective of your work, and moreover, how can a society benefit from it now or in the next century.

-Please include a small paragraph explaining the future benefits once your research and knowledge is implemented to the society.
+• Please include a small paragraph explaining the future benefits once your research and knowledge is implemented to the society.
 (Approx 50 words.)